-Regarding health via food, my intention is to be independent in the vegan-paleo question.
+Regarding health via food, my intention is to publish independently and freely in the vegan-paleo question.
 I tend to follow paleo eating habits myself, but I recognize that these eating habits are not healthy for everybody.
 Some people, possibly most of all those with blood types A and AB, may be healthy by being vegan.
-Other people, possibly most all those with blood type O or B, may be healthy by eating small portions of meat occasionally.
-The purpose of this website is to present ideas for health via food and not to offer individual advice.
+Other people, possibly most all those with blood type O or B, may be healthy by eating small portions of eggs, fish, or meat occasionally.
+This article is to present specific ideas for health via food and not to offer individual advice.

 Veganism can be very healthy, even therapeutic, for some people, but not all vegans are in good health.
 Some vegans are gaunt, scrawny, lethargic, and almost emaciated, with sagging skin, sallow faces, and baggy eyes.
 Many also have uncomfortable digestion.
 Ask them.
 Tofu, peanuts, beans, legumes, and cereals can be healthy sources of protein for many people, but not for everybody.
 Could the blood type be a factor?

 For my heallth, I was a vegetarian for about two years, occasionally eating eggs, fish, and chicken, but no meat.
 Then I became a vegan for about six months, eating no dairy nor animals.
 I attended some of the local vegetarian society meetings.
 Some vegans are particularly vocal at these meetings about their ideas and philosophy.
 I agree with the pacifist philosophy and the idea of living in harmony with life on earth.